Billaferd/QuantumNexus/Players/Quantum Nexus Comprehensive Rules.md

 **100.8.
 Simultaneous Actions:** When multiple players are instructed to perform actions simultaneously, each player performs their actions at the same time.

+## **101. Card Types**

-*   **101.1 Unit Cards:** Unit cards represent the characters, creatures, or machines that players use in combat.
+**101.1.
+Unit Cards:** Unit cards represent the characters, creatures, or machines players use in combat.

-    *   **101.1a Attack and Defense:** Unit cards have Attack and Defense values, which determine how much damage they deal and how much damage they can withstand.
+*   **101.1a.
+Attack and Defense:** Unit cards have Attack and Defense values, which determine how much damage they deal and withstand.
-    *   **101.1b Deployment:**  Unit cards are deployed onto the battlefield during the **Deployment Phase**.
+*   **101.1b.
+Deployment:** Unit cards are deployed onto the battlefield during the **Deployment Phase**.
-    *   **101.1c Attack Range:** Each Unit card has a defined attack range: Close, Mid, or Far.
+*   **101.1c.
+Attack Range:** Each Unit card has a defined attack range: Close, Mid, or Far.
 This range determines which quadrants the unit can attack.
-    *   **101.1d Leader Units:**  Leader units are a special type of unit card with unique abilities.
-They are subject to specific deck construction restrictions and placement rules on the battlefield.
+*   **101.1d.
+Leader Units:** Leader units are a special type of unit card with unique abilities and are subject to specific deck construction restrictions and placement rules on the battlefield.

-*   **101.2 Asset Cards:** Asset cards provide ongoing benefits or special abilities throughout the game.
-They do not participate in combat directly.
+**101.2.
+Asset Cards:** Asset cards provide ongoing benefits or special abilities throughout the game but don't participate in combat directly.

-    *   **101.2a Defense:**  Asset cards have a Defense value, but they do not have an Attack value.
+*   **101.2a.
+Defense:** Asset cards have a Defense value but no Attack value.
-    *   **101.2b Loadout Area:**  Assets are played into the **Loadout Area**, a designated zone separate from the battlefield.
+*   **101.2b.
+Loadout Area:** Assets are played into the **Loadout Area**, a designated zone separate from the battlefield.
-    *   **101.2c Activation:** Many Asset cards have abilities that players can activate during the **Command Phase**.
+*   **101.2c.
+Activation:** Many Asset cards have abilities players can activate during the **Command Phase**.
-    *   **101.2d Persistent Effects:** Some Assets provide continuous effects that are always active while the Asset is in play.
+*   **101.2d.
+Persistent Effects:** Some Assets provide continuous effects that are always active while in play.

-*   **101.3 Event Cards:** Event cards represent one-time actions or effects that have an immediate impact on the game.
+**101.3.
+Event Cards:** Event cards represent one-time actions or effects that immediately impact the game.

-    *   **101.3a One-Time Use:** Event cards are played from the player's hand and are discarded after their effect resolves.
+*   **101.3a.
+One-Time Use:** Event cards are played from the player's hand and discarded after their effect resolves.
-    *   **101.3b Powerful Effects:** Event cards can have a variety of effects, including dealing damage, manipulating cards, or providing temporary bonuses.
+*   **101.3b.
+Powerful Effects:** Event cards can have a variety of effects, including dealing damage, manipulating cards, or providing temporary bonuses.

-*   **101.4 Upgrade Cards:** Upgrade cards are attached to other cards, usually units, to enhance their abilities or provide additional effects.
+**101.4.
+Upgrade Cards:** Upgrade cards are attached to other cards, usually units, to enhance their abilities or provide additional effects.

-    *   **101.4a Modifying Attack and Defense:** Upgrades can modify the Attack and Defense values of the card they are attached to.
+*   **101.4a.
+Modifying Attack and Defense:** Upgrades can modify the Attack and Defense values of the card they are attached to.
-    *   **101.4b Additional Effects:** Upgrades can also grant new abilities or effects to the attached card.
+*   **101.4b.
+Additional Effects:** Upgrades can also grant new abilities or effects to the attached card.

-*   **101.5 Terrain Cards:**  Terrain cards represent different environments on the battlefield and can affect units in specific quadrants.
+**101.5.
+Terrain Cards:** Terrain cards represent different environments on the battlefield and can affect units in specific quadrants.

-    *   **101.5a Quadrant Effects:** Each Terrain card has an effect that applies to all units within the quadrant where it is placed.
+*   **101.5a.
+Quadrant Effects:** Each Terrain card has an effect that applies to all units within the quadrant where it is placed.
-    *   **101.5b Limited Placement:** Only two Terrain cards can be placed in a single quadrant.
+*   **101.5b.
+Limited Placement:** Only two Terrain cards can be placed in a single quadrant.

-*   **101.6 Mission Cards:**  Mission cards represent the player's objectives for the game.
+**101.6.
+Mission Cards:** Mission cards represent the player's objectives for the game.

-    *   **101.6a Objectives:** Each mission card has a specific objective that the player must complete.
-These objectives often involve combat, controlling quadrants, or deploying specific types of units.
+*   **101.6a.
+Objectives:** Each mission card has a specific objective that the player must complete.
+These objectives often involve combat, controlling quadrants, or deploying specific unit types.
-    *   **101.6b Passive Effects:**  Some mission cards provide passive effects or abilities that benefit the player as long as the mission card is in play.
+*   **101.6b.
+Passive Effects:** Some mission cards provide passive effects or abilities that benefit the player as long as the mission card is in play.
-    *   **101.6c  Activated Abilities:** Some mission cards may have powerful abilities that can be activated upon the completion of their objective.
+*   **101.6c.
+Activated Abilities:** Some mission cards may have powerful abilities that can be activated upon completing their objective.
-    *   **101.6d Completion and Victory:** Completing all of your mission cards is one way to win the game.
+*   **101.6d.
+Completion and Victory:** Completing all of your mission cards is one way to win the game.

-*   **101.7 Card Type Counts:** Quantum Nexus has rules that limit how many of certain card types you can have in your deck:
+**101.7.
+Card Type Counts:** Quantum Nexus has rules that limit how many of certain card types you can have in your deck:

-    *   **101.7a Leader CP Limit:**  The total CP of all Leader units in your deck cannot exceed 25.
+*   **101.7a.
+Leader CP Limit:**  The total CP of all Leader units in your deck cannot exceed 25.
-    *   **101.7b Mission Card Limit:** You can include up to six mission cards in your deck.
+*   **101.7b.
+Mission Card Limit:** You can include up to six mission cards in your deck.
-    *   **101.7c Duplicate Limits:** Each individual card has a specific duplicate limit, which determines how many copies of that card you can have in your deck.
+*   **101.7c.
+Duplicate Limits:** Each individual card has a specific duplicate limit, which determines how many copies of that card you can have in your deck.

 ## **102. Areas of Play**